 Since increased androgen production is associated with an increase in insulin, PCOS can also put women at risk for developing metabolic syndrome.
 Metabolic syndrome is a combination of high cholesterol, high blood sugar, and high blood pressure that increases the risk of type II diabetes, heart disease, and stroke.
 Obesity can further increase the risk, as well as the severity of symptoms associated with PCOS.

 Luckily, there are some dietary changes that can be made to help manage the condition effectively.
 For starters, it is recommended to avoid a diet high in refined carbohydrates, like starches and sugars, since this makes it harder to control insulin resistance and PCOS symptoms.
-Instead, here are some foods you should add to your diet:
+Instead, keep reading to learn more about some foods you should add to your diet.

 Dietary fiber helps to slow down digestion, which reduces the effects of sugar on the blood.
 This helps to combat insulin resistance and reduce PCOS symptoms.
 Some ideal high-fiber foods to add to your diet include: